TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - create gfx and sfx folders for the project on saving

+- how do we communicate the used locations?

 - possibly rename the flavour on setting an image?
 	- if it is detected that it is yet unnamed?
 	- due to a filter, the node disappears during renaming
+		- just when constructing a filter, save a name with which it was remembered in cached fae selections
+			- i guess we will still be able to do for eaches and all flav id getters even with changed state structure

 - start moving instantiated entity right away

 - finish stuff with flavours, disallow removing used ones